marcgg/marcgg.github.com/_posts/2013-02-04-developers-teach-non-tech-startup.md

   create a website, a game or whatever can be surprising for a lot of people.
 - What a browser is and understand that there are differences between browsers.
 - Recognize different kinds of problems.
-A complete crash is not as bad as a CSS alignment issue or a word change.
+A complete crash is way worse than a CSS alignment issue or a word change!
 - How to report a bug and understand that developers are not wizards that can guess the steps to reproduce it (if only).
 - What [software regression](http://en.wikipedia.org/wiki/Software_regression) is,